Cerebral Palsy Prevention

 Exposure to Toxins

-Exposure to certain toxins such as methylmercury during pregnancy can increase risk of brain damage and cerebral palsy.
+Exposure to certain toxins, such as methylmercury, during pregnancy, can increase the risk of brain damage and cerebral palsy.
 Expectant mothers must be aware of their environment and which toxins may be part of their surroundings.

 Choosing Proper Medical Care